BlainHeller/memoryGame/README.md

 Lunch Menu Memory

 About:
-A fast food themed memory game!
-This is a browser-based game, written primarily in JavaScript, featuring original pixel art.
+A fast food themed game of memory!
+Lunch Menu Memory is a web browser-based game, written primarily in JavaScript, featuring original pixel art.

 Game Objective:
 The goal of the game is to find matching pairs of cards.